guil95/outbox/README.md

 In your storage layer do you should remember to use db transaction to save to your app collection/table and outbox.

+# Example
+Use the docker-compose inside example_mongo to up dependencies and run the example

 > **It's recommend use the configuration** `batch.num.messages` **with value** `1` **to will don't have problem with duplicate messages, also validate idempotency_id on consumer**